likeazir/led-name-badge-ls32/README.md

     sudo dnf install hidapi python3-hidapi python3-pillow python3-pyusb

+### Using on NixOS:

+The included shell.nix should work with

+    nix-shell

 ### Manual link the HID API lib for some Linuxes

 For some distributions there is a discrepancy in where pyhidapi searches for the